ConeDragon/docs/building/markdown/markdown.md

 'Logline message'
 ```

-In other cases, it makes more sense to leave code formatted as if it was in a `.py` file.
+In other cases, it makes more sense to leave the code formatted as if it were in a `.py` file.
 Here, the student benefits by being presented with something that mimics how they would write the code themselves.

 ```python
 # presenting how functions are defined in Python: